Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/String Methods.md

 Repeats the content of the string, the repetition is determined by how much will it repeat.

 - `str` - The string content to be repeated.
-- `repeat` - The amount of repitition will the string content be repeated.
+- `repeat` - The amount of repetition will the string content be repeated.

 Example:
 ```lua